 MSP Premium Elimination: Jan.
 1, 2020

-British Columbia (B.C.) residents will no longer be charged monthly MSP premiums as of January 1, 2020.
+British Columbia residents are no longer charged MSP premiums.
 Enrolment in MSP remains mandatory for all residents.

-After January 1, 2020, the structure of MSP accounts will remain the same.
-Accounts will still include an account holder and, if applicable, a spouse and/or children.
+The structure of MSP accounts remains the same: accounts include an account holder and, if applicable, a spouse and/or children.
 All new and returning residents are required to complete two steps for MSP enrolment:

 If an individual is covered under a group plan and the group ceases administering MSP coverage, the individual will automatically be placed on a self-administered plan.
 HIBC will notify the individual when self-administered coverage is established.